What's the Best Collagen for PCOS? A Comprehensive Guide: What You Need to Know

 Collagen supplements are generally safe and don't typically interfere with common PCOS medications like metformin, birth control, or spironolactone.
 However, it's essential to consult your healthcare provider before adding any supplement to your regimen.

-Some collagen products contain additional ingredients that might interact with medications, so always check the full ingredient list and timing of consumption.
+Some collagen products contain additional ingredients that might interact with medications, so always check the full ingredient list and timing of intake.

 How long does it take to see results from collagen for PCOS symptoms?